asakpke/PHPLand/README.md

 # PHPLands
-A web based project for property dealers.
+PHP Lands is a CakePHP based web project for property dealers.